 The degree is accredited by the Royal Society of Chemistry as suitable for admission to Associate Membership of the Society (AMSRC).

-Transfer between many of the chemistry programmes within the School is possible at the end of either semester 1 or semester 2 of Year 1.
+Transfer between many of the chemistry programmes is possible at the end of either semester 1 or semester 2 of Year 1.

 Our graduates have progressed into a range of roles, including analytical chemistry positions in the pharmaceutical industry, and process engineering positions in the fine and bulk chemical sector.
 Graduates have also used their chemical expertise to gain employment in technology companies, making products as diverse as paints, plastics and washing powder.